authlete/sd-jwt/README.md

 - Parse an SD-JWT.
 - Create a `Map` instance that contains the "`_sd`" array.
 - Create a `Map` instance that represents a selectively-disclosable array element.
+- Encode a map or a list recursively.
+- Decode a map or a list recursively.

 ## License